Antique Office Safes

 by which both parties continued to manufacture."
 (One Hundred Years'

 Progress of the United States, 1870, p.
-397) Also, in 1847 the owners of the
+397) In 1847, J. E. Wilder exhibited

-Wilder patent sued Edwards & Holman for producing safes from 1843 to 1847 that infringed that
+at the fourth and fifth MCMA exhibitions in Boston, MA.) sued Edwards & Holman for producing safes from 1843 to 1847 that infringed that

 patent.
 (Levi Woodbury, "Charge in the Case of Adams